inab/fega-mm/all_collections/_subdomains/3_1_secure_management_of_data_at_physical_and_logical_levels.md

     - level: 1
       desc: 'No plan.'
     - level: 2
       desc: 'Identify potential security breach points to create a Risk register.
-Take into consideration relations to other FEGA nodes, Central EGA, key contacts, and institutional/organisational policies.'
+Take into consideration relations to other FEGA Nodes, Central EGA, key contacts, and institutional/organisational policies.'
     - level: 3
       desc: 'First complete draft Standard Operating Procedure (SOP) documented for raising a security alarm.
 Have contacts for steps of SOP and proposal for audit report.
 SOP is accessible to all team members.'
     - level: 4